-Get rid of unnecessary items and appliances
+11. Get rid of unnecessary items and appliances

-While you’re at it you can also create your own miniature coffee home bar by making use of an unused cabinet as your setup spot for housing the espresso machine and other coffee brewing items.
+While you’re at it, you can also create your own miniature coffee home bar by making use of an unused cabinet as your setup spot for housing the espresso machine and other coffee brewing items.

-Utilize the space on your storage cabinet sides
+12. Utilize the space on your storage cabinet sides

 If you need some extra storage room and your pantry isn’t too close to the kitchen walls or obstructed in any way, you can take advantage of this to install shelves or rails along the sides for hanging small pots or kitchen appliances.

-Stick-on shelves on cabinet doors
+13. Stick-on shelves on pantry doors

 These shelves are intended for storing lightweight items that you might need in the kitchen now and then.
 Magnetic strips are also a splendid choice for hanging light items and small appliances.
 Go right ahead and include these on your pantry wall if there isn’t any room left in the interior.